mahshadmoradi/mahshadmoradi.github.io/_pages/about.md

 My research interests include, but are not limited to:

-- Optimization and Applications
+- Optimization
-- Theoretical and Applied Machine Learning
+- Learning Theory
 - Reinforcement Learning